Muktadirnayem66/FAQ-Accordion-Card/README.md

 The main challenge:

-- the main challenge which i face this project that are gradient apply with tailwind css.
+- The main challenge which i face this project that are gradient apply with tailwind css.

 ### Screenshot